20th ICC New York Conference on International Arbitration

 CANCELLATION POLICY OF ICC GLOBAL EVENTS: 50% of the registration fee will be refunded if notice of cancellation is received in writing before Tuesday 19 August 2025 included.
 Cancellations after this date are non-refundable, except in exceptional circumstances, such as visa refusals and illness.
 In these cases, a minimum cancellation fee of 20% of the registration fee will be charged.
 Subject to agreement from ICC Global Events prior to the event, the registration may be transferred to another person from the same company or organisation at no extra charge.
 Updated registration information will be required.
 Please note that ICC reserves the right to cancel this event or to make minor alterations to the content and timing of the programme or to the identity of the speakers.
 In the unlikely event of cancellation, delegates will be offered a full refund.
 ICC will not, however, be held responsible for any related expense incurred by the participant.

-ICC Institute of World Business Law Advanced Training on Interim Measures in International Arbitration
+ICC Institute of World Business Law Advanced Training

 Developed by:

-José Manuel García Represa, Partner, Dechert, France
+José Manuel García Represa, Founding Partner, Wordstone, France

 Mélida Hodgson, Partner, Arnold & Porter, United States; Vice-Chair, ICC Institute of World Business Law